rx-angular/rx-angular/libs/state/docs/snippets/deriving-simple-state.md

 You will sometimes (aka situational) need:

 - a subset of the state (derivations)
-- compose the state with other Observables or change the Observables behaviour
+- compose the state with other Observables or change the Observables behavior

 If we take a simple state derivation and select the number of items in a list the above looks like this: